MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-text-moderation.md

 # Using text moderation

 PlayFab Party offers a text moderation solution that is integrated with text chat.
 Text chat can be moderated in real-time to filter out offensive language.
-This feature is backed by Azure's Content Moderator.
-For more information, see [Azure Content Moderator](https://azure.microsoft.com/services/cognitive-services/content-moderator/).
+This feature is backed by AI Content Safety.
+For more information, see [Azure AI Content Safety](https://azure.microsoft.com/products/ai-services/ai-content-safety/).

 ## Language support

-Text moderation is supported for more than 30 languages.
+Text moderation is supported for more than 100 languages.
 However, you don't need to do anything to configure a language selection for text moderation; the language of each text message is automatically detected by Azure.
-For a complete list of supported languages which support auto-detection and profanity filtering, refer to Azure Content Moderator's [list of supported languages](/azure/cognitive-services/content-moderator/language-support).
+For a complete list of supported languages which support auto-detection and profanity filtering, refer to Azure AI Content Safety's [list of supported languages](/azure/ai-services/content-safety/language-support).

 ## Enabling text moderation